fetchai/docs-archived/docs/ledger/javascript-ledger-api/examples/react-typescript.md

 ## Working with Addresses

-### Overview

-- An account consist of an Address and a private key.
-An Address contains a public key and allows one to transfer Fet into an account and one to look-up the balance held by an account.
-- A private key allows for withdrawal of funds, and thus ought to be kept secret.
+An account consist of an `Address` and a private key.
+An `Address` contains a public key and allows one to transfer FET into an account and one to look-up the balance held by an account.
+A private key allows for withdrawal of funds, and thus ought to be kept secret.

-- The Entity class represents a public/private key pair and some basic operations pertaining to this such as key generation and generation of a an Address from a private key.
+The `Entity` class represents a public/private key pair and some basic operations pertaining to this such as key generation and generation of an Address from a private key.

-- The Address class by contrast contain only Addresses, the public component of an account, and is useful for validating Address formats, and converting between different formats.
+The `Address` class by contrast contains only the public component of an account, and it is useful for validating `Address` formats and converting between those.

 ### Code Explanation